 4) Next, using the little stars as your guide, glue the ribbons in place.
 We used a glue stick for this part of the project but suggest using a small dot of white glue for each ribbon and taking a tea break to let the glue dry all the way if you want the ribbon to adhere really securely.

 5) Once the glue has dried completely, weave the ribbon in through the slits on the bottom side of the little lid.

 6) Now you can begin the final assembling!
 Following the folds you have already made, fold the paper into a rectangular box.

 7) Glue each corresponding side together.
 Again, both a glue stick or several very small dots of white glue will work but if you choose to use white glue allow it to dry fully before fiddling with it!

-8) The final step is to tie the bow on top so the postbox can be hung from a door knob (or Chirstmas tree!)
+8) The final step is to tie the bow on top so the postbox can be hung from a doorknob (or Christmas tree!)